end-to-end product design for a social media-tracking app

 03

-For users who consume media in multiple formats and want to share that experience with others, there is no single app that currently does both well, leaving a clear gap in the market.
+For users who track multi-format media and want deep community-based features, there is currently no single app that does both well.

 Chronicle's key interactions